repengine/pulse/docs/sprint0_module_analysis/iris_iris_utils_conftest_py.md

 # Module Analysis: iris/iris_utils/conftest.py

 ## Module Intent/Purpose
-This module serves as a pytest configuration file (`conftest.py`) for the `iris.iris_utils` package.
+This module serves as a pytest configuration file (`conftest.py`) for the `ingestion.iris_utils` package.
 Its primary role is to define and provide fixtures that can be used by tests within this package.

 ## Operational Status/Completeness
 The module appears complete for its current, limited purpose of providing a single pytest fixture.
 There are no obvious placeholders or TODO comments.